Indonesia–Malaysia confrontation: People and terrain

-In 1961, the island of Borneo was divided into four separate states.
+In 1961, the island of Borneo was divided between four separate entities.
 Kalimantan, comprising four Indonesian provinces, was located in the south of the island.
-In the north, separated from Kalimantan by a border some 1000 miles long, were the Sultanate of Brunei (a British protectorate) and two colonies of the United Kingdom (UK)—British North Borneo (later renamed Sabah) and Sarawak.

-The three UK territories totalled some 1.5 million people, about half of them Dayaks.
-Sarawak had a population of about 900,000, while Sabah's was 600,000 and Brunei's was around 80,000.
+In the north, were the Sultanate of Brunei (a British protectorate) and two colonies of the United Kingdom—British North Borneo (later renamed Sabah) and Sarawak.
+The three British territories totalled some 1.5 million people, about half of them Dayaks.
+Sarawak had a population of about 900,000, Sabah's was 600,000 and Brunei's was around 80,000.
 Among Sarawak's non-Dayak population, 31% were Chinese, and 19% were Malay.
 Among non-Dayaks in Sabah, 21% were Chinese, and 7% were Malay; Brunei's non-Dayak population was 28% Chinese and 54% Malay.
 There was a large Indonesian population in Tawau in southern Sabah and a large and economically active Chinese one in Sarawak.
 Despite their population size, Dayaks were spread through the country in village longhouses and were not politically organised.

 Sarawak was divided into five administrative divisions.
-Sabah, whose capital city was Jesselton (Kota Kinabalu) on the north coast, was divided into several Residencies; those of the Interior and Tawau were on the border.

-Apart from either end, the border generally followed a ridgeline throughout its length, rising to almost 2,500 metres in the Fifth Division.
+Sabah, whose capital city was Jesselton (Kota Kinabalu) on the north coast, was divided into several residencies; those of the interior and Tawau were on the border.
+Apart from either end, the border with Indonesia generally followed a ridgeline throughout its length, rising to almost 2,500 metres in the Fifth Division.
 In the First Division, there were some roads, including a continuous road from Kuching to Brunei and around to Sandakan on the east coast of Sabah.
 There were no roads in the Fourth and Fifth Divisions or the Interior Residency, and in Third Division, there was only the coast road, which was some 150 miles from the border.
 Mapping was generally poor, as British maps of the country only showed tiny topographic detail.
 Indonesian maps were worse; veterans recall "a single black and white sheet for all of Kalimantan torn from a school textbook" in 1964.

-Kalimantan was divided into four provinces, of which East Kalimantan and West Kalimantan face the border.
-The capital of the West is Pontianak on the west coast, about 100 mi from the border, and the capital of the East is Samarinda on the south coast, some 220 mi from the border.
-There were no roads in the border area other than some in the west, and no road existed linking West and East Kalimantan.
+Kalimantan was divided into four provinces, of which East Kalimantan and West Kalimantan bordered British Borneo.
+The capital of the West Kalimantan is Pontianak on the west coast, about 100 mi from the border, and the capital of East Kalimantan is Samarinda on the south coast, some 220 mi from the border.
+There were no roads in the border area other than some in the west, and no road existed linking East and West Kalimantan.
 The lack of roads and tracks suitable for vehicles on both sides of the border meant that movement was limited to foot tracks mostly unmarked on any map, as well as water and air movement.
-There were many large rivers on both sides of the border, and these were the primary means of movement, including hovercraft by the UK.
+There were many large rivers on both sides of the border, and these were the primary means of movement.
 There were also quite a few small grass airstrips suitable for light aircraft, as dropping zones for parachuted supplies, and helicopters.